European Association for Comparative Economic Studies: Purpose of the association

 The general purpose of the association is to initiate and co-ordinate international collaboration designed to assist the advancement of theoretical and applied knowledge in the field of comparative economic studies in Europe and elsewhere.
 Its aims are purely scientific.

 The principal interests of the association are the theoretical analysis in the field and the comparative study of real economic systems.
-The areas concerned are the economies of East and West, North and South, as well as the economic interactions among systems and among regional areas, such as the EU.
+The areas concerned are the economies of East and West, North and South, as well as the economic interactions among systems and among regional areas, such as the European Union.

 The association is envisaged as a broadly based organization in which all schools of analysis will exchange views and ideas on current and prospective research.